-The following are the critical judgements and estimations that management has made in the process of applying the Newfoundland & Labrador RSP's accounting policies and that have the most significant effect on the amounts recognized in the Newfoundland & Labrador RSP's financial statements.
+The following are the critical judgements and estimations that management has made in the process of applying the Newfoundland and Labrador RSP's accounting policies and that have the most significant effect on the amounts recognized in the Newfoundland and Labrador RSP's financial statements.

-Valuation of liabilities of automobile insurance contracts
+Valuation of policy liabilities of automobile insurance contracts

 The Actuary is appointed by the Board.
-With respect to the preparation of these financial statements, the Actuary is required to carry out a valuation of the Newfoundland & Labrador RSP policy liabilities and report thereon to the members.
+With respect to the preparation of these financial statements, the Actuary is required to carry out a valuation of the Newfoundland and Labrador RSP policy liabilities and report thereon to the members.
 The valuation is carried out in accordance with accepted actuarial practice in Canada.
 The scope of the valuation encompasses only the policy liabilities.
 The policy liabilities consist of claims liabilities (being a provision for unpaid claims and associated adjustment expenses on the expired portion of policies, whether such claims are reported or not) and other policy liabilities (being a provision for future obligations on the unexpired portion of policies).

-In performing the valuation of the liabilities for these inherently variable future events, the Actuary makes assumptions as to future rates of claim frequency and severity, inflation, expenses, and other matters, taking into consideration the circumstances of the Newfoundland & Labrador RSP and the nature of the insurance policies issued by the members of Newfoundland & Labrador RSP.
-Procedures are put in place by the Actuary to ensure that the data used in the valuation is sufficient and reliable for the valuation of policy liabilities.
-The Actuary also makes use of the management information provided by the Newfoundland & Labrador RSP and considers the work of the internal and external auditors with respect to the Newfoundland & Labrador RSP's underlying data used in the valuation.
-IBNR is based on valuation data as at September 30, 2020, and an estimate of expected claims activity for the month of October 2020.
-The valuation is necessarily based on estimates and, consequently, the final values may vary significantly from those estimates.
+In performing the valuation of the liabilities for these inherently variable future events, the Actuary makes assumptions as to future rates of claim frequency and severity, inflation, expenses, and other matters, taking into consideration the circumstances of the Newfoundland and Labrador RSP and the nature of the insurance policies issued by the members of the Newfoundland and Labrador RSP.
+Procedures are put in place by the

-For the period from July 1, 2020 (commencement of operations) to October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)